Freedom of religion in Asia by country: Azerbaijan

 The Constitution of Azerbaijan provides that persons of all faiths may choose and practice their religion without restriction, although, some sources state that there have been some abuses and restrictions.
 Azerbaijan is a majority Muslim country.
 Various estimates calculate that upwards of 95% of the population identify as Muslim.
 Most are adherents of Shia branch with a minority (15%) being Sunni Muslim, although differences traditionally have not been defined sharply.
 For many Azerbaijanis, Islam tends toward a more ethnic/nationalistic identity than a purely religious one.

 Religious groups are required by law to register with the State Committee on Religious Associations of the Republic of Azerbaijan.
 Organizations which fail to register may be considered illegal and may be forbidden to operate within Azerbaijan.
 Some religious groups reported delays in and denials of their registration attempts.
-There are limitations upon the ability of groups to import religious literature.
+There are limitations upon the ability of groups to import religious literature, although these have improved over time.
 Most religious groups met without government interference; however, local authorities monitored religious services, and officials at times harassed and detained members of "nontraditional" religious groups.
 There were some reports of societal abuses or discrimination based on religious belief or practice.
-The US.
-State Department reported prejudice against Muslims who convert to other faiths and hostility toward groups that proselytize, particularly evangelical Christian and other missionary groups, as well as Iranian groups and Salafists, who are seen as a threat to security.
+In the past the US.
+State Department has reported prejudice against Muslims who convert to other faiths, hostility toward groups that proselytize, particularly evangelical Christian and other missionary groups, as well as Iranian groups and Salafists, who are seen as a threat to security.